solid/authorization-panel/proposals/wac-acp-diff-story.md

     acl:mode acl:Read .
 ```

 Note that the `acl:accessTo` relation is missing from the Access Control Resource (ACR).
 But it can easily be inferred.
-Any client following the `Link: <card.acl>;rel=acl` header from the original resource, can then follow the `:authorizes` links and so deduce the relation
+Any agent - be it a client or the server Guard - following the `Link: <card.acl>;rel=acl` header from the original resource `<card>`, can then follow the `:authorizes` links and so deduce the following 2 statements

+ 1. for the bnode `_:a1`

 ```Turtle
 _:a1 acl:accessTo <card> .